 Building on the success of the completed Stonehills Square project, the scheme will further enhance the environment and make travelling to, from and around Welwyn Garden City easier and safer for people walking and cycling.

-Delivery of the improved pedestrian and cycling environment in the town centre will begin on 1 February 2023 and is due to be completed in early 2024.
+Delivery of the improved walking and cycling environment in the town centre began on 1 February 2023 and is due to be completed in early 2024.

 Bus services will experience minor disruption.
 The 302 bus service will be on diversion, and one bus stop on Church Road will be closed for the duration of works.
 Full details are available on the Intalink website.

-Read more information on the Welwyn Garden City town centre scheme, including diversion routes for the upcoming phases of work.
+More about the Welwyn Garden City town centre scheme, including diversion routes.